chhoumann/quickadd/README.md

 ## What's new?
 ### 0.2.13
-- Add error logging for when no macro is in the choice
+- Add error logging for when no macro is in the choice.
-- Add 'Add' buttons to Macro Builder
+- Add 'Add' buttons to Macro Builder.
-- Multi choices can now have commands & hotkeys
+- Multi choices can now have commands & hotkeys.
-- Attempted to address #39 - capture not creating template
+- Attempted to address #39 - capture not creating template.
+- Suggest files from both core templates folder and templater templates folder when creating a Template choice.
+- Fix bug where, if there is an emoji in the folder name, the file sometimes doesn't get created
+- Update the API.
+The suggester can now take a map function for the `displayItems`, which will be executed on the `actualItems`.
+There is also a utility module now, which currently allows you to set or get your clipboard.

 ### 0.2.11 - 0.2.12
 - Implement Quick Commands - ironically, starting with a Wait command.
 With this command, you can add a delay to your macros.
 Useful for commands that may take a while to finish.